simensen/srcmvn.com/source/_posts/2012-12-19-embedding-github-gists.md

 my content.
 If I think it is important to share the code in a way that people can more easily collaborate I can simply link to a Gist.

-I had already started down this path on my own.
+Looking back I had already started to make this transition.
 About a month ago I finally got around to looking into [highlight.js][15] and integrated it into the Source Maven site.
 Since then I've only used simple Markdown code blocks for my source code sharing and things have been pretty nice.

 I wish I could say my reasons were more forward looking.
 My main reason for